YOSSHUA/Assembly/README.md

 # Assembly

-This repository contains all my codes ang a guide for assembly x86.
+This repository contains all my codes and a guide for assembly x86.